nextcloud/documentation/README.rst

 available for tips, tricks, edge cases, and anyone who wants to contribute more easily, without having to learn Git and Sphinx.

-See :doc:`style_guide` for formatting and style conventions.
+See the `Style Guide <https://github.com/owncloud/documentation/blob/master/style_guide.rst>`_ for formatting and style conventions.

 Manuals
 -------